urs-waldmann/i-muppet/README.md

 Set up a conda environment with `conda env create -f environment.yml`.

 ## Data
-**Multi-pigeon video sequences**
+**Multi-pigeon video sequences from the project page**

-Our multi-pigeon video sequences can be downloaded [here](https://zenodo.org/record/7037403).
+Our multi-pigeon video sequences from the [project page](https://urs-waldmann.github.io/i-muppet/) can be downloaded [here](https://zenodo.org/record/7037403).
 Unzip and copy the 'videos' folder to `./data/`.
 You can use these video sequences to run I-MuPPET with pre-trained weights that we provide.

 **Labeled single pigeon data**

 If you are interested to train I-MuPPET on our labeled single pigeon data set, we kindly ask you to reach out to us.
 Unzip and copy the 'pigeon_data' folder that we will provide to `./data/annotations/`.

+**Multi-pigeon video sequences with ground truth for the quantitative tracking evaluation**

+Our multi-pigeon video sequences with ground truth for the quantitative tracking evaluation can be downloaded [here](https://zenodo.org/record/7038391).
+Unzip and copy the 'data' folder to `./`.

 **Odor trail tracking video sequence (mouse) from DeepLabCut**